Women's, Gender, and Sexuality Studies (WGS) - Courses

 Women, Poverty and Public Policy

 The course analyzes the historical underpinnings to the creation and evolution of welfare with special attention paid to the ways gender, race, and class oppression have shaped welfare in the past and today.
 Wage differentials, occupational segregation, unpaid work, and gender violence are discussed in relation to the construction of poverty.
 How poverty affects the lives of poor women and their children also is be explored.
 Current welfare policy will be analyzed and suggestions for reform based on current research is developed by the class.
-Prerequisite: One of the following: WGS 100, WGS 130, POL 205, PSY 318, EFN 205.
+Prerequisite: one of the following: WGS 100, WGS 130, WGS 150, POL 205, PSY 318, or EFN 205.
 Offered Alternate Years.

 SOC/WGS 375 Cr.3